kaworu/tagutil/INSTALL.md

 ## Building:

-type `make', it'll create the build/ directory and call cmake and make to configure and build tagutil.
+type `make`, it'll create the build/ directory and call cmake and make to configure and build tagutil.
 Or if you want to gives some arguments to cmake do (for example):
 ```